Oregon Tech Offers

 Oregon Institute of Technology is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 Oregon Tech graduates have a high pass rate board certification American Registry of Diagnostic Medical Sonographers (ARDMS) board exams.
 Additionally, the Diagnostic Medical Imaging (DMS) program is accredited by CAAHEP (Commission on Accreditation of Allied Health Educational Programs http://www.ardms.org/

 Physical Demands of a Sonographer

-Sonographers typically work in healthcare facilities that are clean.
+Sonographers and ultrasound technicians typically work in healthcare facilities that are clean.
 They usually work at diagnostic imaging machines in darkened rooms, but they also may perform procedures at patients' bedsides.
-Sonographers may be on their feet for long periods of time and may have to lift or turn disabled patients.
+Sonographers and technicians may be on their feet for long periods of time and may have to lift or turn disabled patients.